-- Vote to approve a maximum amount to cover half of the expenses for Chairs to attend NSGIC-related events for the upcoming year.
-Refer to Section 12 for more details. - The Administrative and Legal Committee will present suggested updates and corrections to the AGIC Manual at the Council meeting for final approval. - Following the Council meeting, the Administrative and Legal Committee will post the revised AGIC manual based on the approved corrections by December 31.
+- Hold elections for new officer positions. - Vote to approve a maximum amount to cover half of the expenses for Chairs to attend NSGIC-related events for the upcoming year.
+Refer to Section 12 for more details. - The Administrative and Legal Committee will present suggested updates and corrections to the AGIC Manual at the Council meeting for final approval. - The AGIC Council reviews and approves Committee and Workgroup accomplishments documents. - Once approved, the Administrative and Legal Committee will upload the accomplishments to the AGIC Website. - SCO and Conference Committee will begin the process to purchase a plaque commemorating the incoming Past Chair.
+Plaque will be handed out at the next Council meeting in February. - AGIC Administrative and Legal Committee will form a Workgroup focused on creating an annual report for the current year.
+The annual report will be due at the following May Council meeting.